Zaanse Schans: Attractions

 Zaanse Schans is a popular tourist attraction and an anchor point of the European Route of Industrial Heritage (ERIH).
 The neighbourhood attracts lots of visitors yearly.
 It is served by Zaandijk Zaanse Schans railway station, 18 minutes away from Amsterdam Centraal station.

 The Zaanse Schans is a mix of inhabited homes, businesses, museums and windmills.
 The outside area of the Zaanse Schans is free to visit and many locations, like the Cheese Factory, Wooden Shoe Workshop, Bakery Museum and Pewter Foundry are free to visit, as well as many shops.
 About 80% of all inside locations are free to visit.
-The museums and windmills do charge an entrance fee or participate in an all-in card.
+The windmills and the museums do charge an entrance fee or participate in an all-in card.
 This card is not mandatory to visit the Zaanse Schans area.

 List of windmills

 The windmills were built after 1574.